stanFurrer/KPMG_ML_Challenge/README.md

 <h2 id="Preprocessing-id">A. Preprocessing</h3>

 **Part1.
-Remove Features and Binning**
+Remove Features**
-> Some Features are not relevant for the predictive task and might even hurt or biased the model as it will increased significantly the number of parameters.
-We will also bine some features in order to deal with outliers in the case of bedrooms and accomodates.
+> - Some Features are not relevant for the predictive task and might even hurt or biased the model as it will increased significantly the number of parameters.

 > - We will remove : ['geometry','room_id','host_id',"latitude","longitude","last_modified","price","neighbourhood_group"].
 We would have keep the host_id if we would have more information about the host as it might influence the decision.

+> - **IMPORTANT Note**: I try bining bedrooms and accomodates into 6 class [1,2,3,4,5,>5].
+It increase the performance of the baseline model while deacrease the performance of the tree based model.
+The tree based algorithm are robust to outlier where the baseline aren't.
+Therefore for the tree based classifier binning will remove some important information while for the baseline classifier it will reduce the impact of the outliers
+>
+>
-> - We will bine the number of bedrooms and accomodates into 6 class [1,2,3,4,5,>5].
+> We will bine the number of bedrooms and accomodates into 6 class [1,2,3,4,5,>5].
 It is recommended in order to avoid very rare booking

 **Part2.
 Encoding**
 > - We will convert "room_type","overall_satisfaction","accommodates","bedrooms","year","month" into Categorical Data. **I tried with and without converting into categorical and the performance seems better when converting into category**